 Some people may worry that they can get cut from this medium because they are made from glass.
 Don't get worried about that because these recycled glass has been hardly crushed, melt, sometimes mixed in some calcium carbonates.

-This medium is very lightweight, highly porous and above all, it has great air aeration, and acceptable moisture keeping to the root system.
+This medium is very lightweight, highly porous and above all, it has great air aeration, and average moisture retention to the root system.

 You should start by washing and rinse the medium thoroughly to remove small particles, and dust.